jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 REGISTERS use

     The FASTFORTH registers rDOCOL, rDOVAR, rDOCON and rDODOES must be preserved.
-    If you use them, PUSHM #4,M before and POPM #4,M after. and if you use them you must not at the same time call (or jump to) any FORTH words!
+    If you use them you can either PUSHM #4,M before and POPM #4,M after, or by restoring after use their FastForth default values: xdocol, xdovar, xdocon, xdodoes.
+See device.pat.

+    But if you use this registers you must not at the same time use any FORTH words created by them!

     don't use R3 and use R2 only with BIC, BIT, BIS instructions in register mode.